nimishchaudhari/claude-code-action-max-sub/README.md

 1. **"OAuth token has expired"**
    - Ensure `CLAUDE_REFRESH_TOKEN` is set correctly
    - Check if the refresh token itself has expired (rare)
+   - Consider using API key authentication as an alternative

-2. **"Failed to refresh token"**
+2. **"Failed to refresh token" or "HTTP 403: error code: 1010"**
-   - Verify the refresh token is valid
-   - Check GitHub Actions logs for specific error messages
+   - This is a Cloudflare protection error on the OAuth endpoint
+   - **Solution**: Use API key authentication instead of OAuth
+   - Add `ANTHROPIC_API_KEY` to your secrets and use the API key workflow

+3. **"Error refreshing token"**
+   - The OAuth refresh endpoint may be temporarily unavailable
+   - Fallback to API key authentication is recommended

 3. **Claude doesn't respond**
    - Ensure comment contains `@claude`